4.9 rating based on 350+ reviews

 Users value its simplicity, affordability, and strong core P2P functionality for small and mid-sized businesses.

 Precoro starts at $35 per month.
-However, it has a free 14-day trial that you can use to check if it suits you.
+However, it offers a free 14-day trial, allowing you to test it and see if it suits your needs.

 2. Oracle Procurement Cloud